Mega party as S.Africa crowns new Zulu king

 Misuzulu is the first son of Zwelithini's third wife, who he designated as regent in his will.

-But the queen died suddenly a month after Zwelithini, leaving a will naming Misuzulu as the next king -- a development that did not go down well with other family members.
+The queen however died suddenly a month after Zwelithini, leaving a will naming Misuzulu as the next king -- a development that did not go down well with other family members.

 The new monarch's first name means "strengthening the Zulus" but his path to the crown has not been smooth.